 There are a few common transitions your 2 year old may be experiencing:

 - Moving to a big boy / big girl bed: Although more children make this transition closer to age 3, some toddlers make this step at age 2.
 This new sleeping arrangement can make it harder for your 2 year old to sleep well at night and for naps, since the new bed is unfamiliar.
-You may also find your 2 year old taking advantage of his new-found freedom and getting out of bed often, even when you’ve told him again and again to stay put!
+You may also find your 2 year old taking advantage of his new-found freedom and getting out of bed often.
+This happens even when you’ve told him again and again to stay put!
 (A side note: Whether you do it age 2 or wait a bit longer, when the time does come to make the move to a big kid bed, we recommend that you toddler proof your toddler’s room carefully.)

 - New sibling: Of course, this doesn’t apply to all 2 year olds, but around age 2, some children are preparing for or adjusting to having a new brother or sister around.
 This is a huge change for toddlers, and (as with all major changes) it can cause lots of anxiety for them.
-Couple that with the fact that the new baby is likely causing some anxiety for you, too (as you work to juggle multiple schedules), and it can mean that no one is getting much sleep!
+Couple that with the fact that the new baby is likely causing some anxiety for you, too (as you work to juggle multiple schedules).
+This can mean that no one is getting much sleep!

 “We potty trained around 2 1/2 with both boys (which was late for one and a good age for the other).
 You might remember my article about potty training my second son, here: 6 ways Potty Training is Like Sleep Training.”